-Posted on behalf of Arnold Law Firm on Mar 28, 2016 in Auto Accident.
+Posted on behalf of Arnold Law Firm on March 28, 2016 in Auto Accident.
 Updated on February 24, 2022

 This information comes from research released by the AAA Foundation for Traffic Safety’s Longitudinal Research on Aging Drivers (“LongROAD”) project, which focuses on creating an extensive database of information regarding older drivers.
 The information will be collected over a period of several years and will track the most common driving trends seen in the elderly.

 By observing and recording this information, researchers involved with the LongROAD project will pave the way for additional in-depth studies that also target potential risks and possible preventative actions aimed at keeping senior citizens and other drivers safe on America’s roadways.